 - If no objection has been received after the candidate’s name has appeared in the bulletin for 2 consecutive Sundays, the candidate shall be considered a member as of the Monday following the second Sunday.

 - As a last step, his or her membership shall be confirmed by motion and vote at the beginning of the next congregational meeting.

 - It is expected that a member shall endeavour to keep the office apprised of updated contact information, including address, phone and e-mails, so as to ensure the most accurate Membership Roll possible and to facilitate communication between the leadership and the membership.

-Provided they were interviewed by the Pastor or Elders, and since staff members in pastoral positions must agree to Bethel’s Statement of Faith and Doctrine in order to work for the church, it is understood that a newly-hired pastoral staff member is deemed to have become a church member in good standing on the start date of their employment.
+Provided they were interviewed by the Pastor or Directors, and since staff members in pastoral positions must agree to Bethel’s Statement of Faith and Doctrine in order to work for the church, it is understood that a newly-hired pastoral staff member is deemed to have become a church member in good standing on the start date of their employment.
 No further process is required.